BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over 4500 construction defect and claims related expert witness designations, the Tarpley, Texas Construction Expert Directory delivers a wide range of trial support and consulting services to builders, risk managers, and construction practice groups seeking effective resolution of construction defect, scheduling, and delay claims.
-BHA provides construction claims evaluation, testimony, and support services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-In connection with in house assets comprising building envelope and design experts, forensic engineers, forensic architects, and construction cost and scheduling consultants, the construction experts group brings specialized experience and local capabilities to Tarpley and the surrounding areas.
+Leveraging from approximately 5000 construction claims related expert witness designations, the Tarpley, Texas Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
+BHA provides building related litigation support and expert witness services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
+Utilizing in house assets which include construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the construction experts group brings national experience and local capabilities to Tarpley and the surrounding areas.

 Construction Expert Witness News & Info